Skip to Main Navigation

 Economic Outlook

 Although the economic outlook is broadly positive, it is subject to considerable uncertainty, with risks tilted to the downside.
-Delays in the larger LNG projects under construction could undermine growth prospects.
-Other risks stem from the large wage bill, climate shocks, increasing domestic debt costs, and uncertainty around the security situation in the north.
+Delays in the construction of the main LNG project could undermine growth prospects.
+Other risks stem from fiscal slippages from the large wage bill, climate shocks, increasing domestic debt costs, and uncertainty around the security situation in the north.

 The national poverty rate surged from 48.4% to 62.8% between 2014/15 and 2019/20.
 The number of poor increased from 13.1 to 18.9 million, partly reflecting the impact of COVID-19 on families.
 There has been a disproportionate increase in poverty in urban areas.
 This can be explained by the fact that, while there has been a generalized contraction in consumption, urban areas appear to have been disproportionately impacted by the global pandemic due to the heavier impacts of reduced mobility and slower economic activity.